Hawaii: Environmental issues

 Hawaii has a decades-long history of hosting more military space for the United States than any other territory or state.
 This military activity has taken a sharp toll on the environmental health of the Hawaiian archipelago, degrading its beaches and soil and making some places entirely unsafe due to unexploded ordnance.
 According to scholar Winona LaDuke: "The vast militarization of Hawaii has profoundly damaged the land.
 According to the Environmental Protection Agency, there are more federal hazardous waste sites in Hawaii—31—than in any other U.S. state."
 Hawaii State Representative Roy Takumi writes in "Challenging U.S. Militarism in Hawaiʻi and Okinawa" that these military bases and hazardous waste sites have meant "the confiscation of large tracts of land from native peoples" and quotes the Hawaiian activist George Helm as asking: "What is national defense when what is being destroyed is the very thing the military is entrusted to defend, the sacred land of Hawaiʻi?"
 Contemporary Indigenous Hawaiians are still protesting the occupation of their homeland and environmental degradation due to increased militarization in the wake of 9/11.

 After the rise of sugarcane plantations in the mid-19th century, island ecology changed dramatically.
 Plantations require massive quantities of water, and European and American plantation owners transformed the land in order to access it, primarily by building tunnels to divert water from the mountains to the plantations, constructing reservoirs, and digging wells.
 These changes have made lasting impacts on the land and continue to contribute to resource scarcity for Native Hawaiians.

 According to Stanford scientist and scholar Sibyl Diver, Indigenous Hawaiians engage in a reciprocal relationship with the land, "based on principles of mutual caretaking, reciprocity and sharing".
 This relationship ensures the longevity, sustainability, and natural cycles of growth and decay, as well as cultivating a sense of respect for the land and humility towards one's place in an ecosystem.

 The tourism industry's ongoing expansion and its pressure on local systems of ecology, cultural tradition and infrastructure creates a conflict between economic and environmental health.
 In 2020, the Center for Biological Diversity reported on the plastic pollution of Hawaii's Kamilo beach, citing "massive piles of plastic waste".
 Invasive species are spreading, and chemical and pathogenic runoff is contaminating groundwater and coastal waters.

+In June 2022, a lawsuit was filed against the Hawaii Department of Transportation claiming that the state's pro-fossil fuel transportation policies violated their state constitutional rights and created "untenable levels of greenhouse gas emissions."
+The lawsuit, Navahine F v.
+Hawaii Department of Transportation, was filed by 13 young people in the state, most of whom are Indigenous.
+The resulting legal settlement will force the state to move more aggressively towards a zero-emission transportation system by 2045.